Car Diagnostics

 Back in the far distant year of 2014, a revolutionary car app was introduced called Dash.
 This app led the way in making self-diagnosing your car’s woes as easy as plugging in an OBD device and logging in to the app.
-Unfortunately, like our friend the dodo, that original diagnostic app is no more.
+Unfortunately, like our friend the dodo, that original car diagnostics app is no more.

 Though it may no longer be with us, below we present our original writeup at the release of Dash—gone but not forgotten.